nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ````
 Welcome to the Task Manager menu ^o^
-Please choose which action you would like to do and enter the number:\n"
+Please choose which action you would like to do and enter the number:
 [1] --- Add New Task
 [2] --- Mark/Unmark a Task as Done
 [3] --- Delete a Task